 Use Windows Settings

-If you carry 32-bit Windows (x86) then setup is installed quite smoothly without any issues and you shall be able to access this via Microsoft management console by going to “Run” and then “gpedit.msc”.
-If you have 64-bit Windows (x64) then you need some extra steps after running the installer.
+If you carry 32-bit Windows (x86) then the setup is installed quite smoothly without any issues and you shall be able to access this via the Microsoft management console by going to “Run” and then “gpedit.msc”.
+If you have 64-bit Windows (x64), you need some extra steps after running the installer.
 You need to follow the steps below:

-- Then you need to copy the following folders and files from C:\\Windows\SysWOW to C:\Windows\System32 “GroupPolicy”, “GroupPolicyUsers” and gpedit.msc.
+- Then you must copy the following folders and files from C:\\Windows\SysWOW to C:\Windows\System32 “GroupPolicy”, “GroupPolicyUsers” and gpedit.msc.

 This makes sure that the user runs the editor from the Run dialog.